nhooyr/juke/README.md

 **LINUX/OSX ONLY**

-I didn't use a library but it should work on any modern terminal emulator that supports xterm
+I didn't use a terminal library but it should work on any modern terminal emulator that supports xterm

 Install with